MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

    limitations under the License.  -->
 # Emulate and test other browsers

-Your job doesn't end with ensuring your site runs great across Microsoft Edge and Android.
-Even though **Device Mode** is able to simulate a range of other devices like iPhones, we encourage you to check out solutions for emulation provided by other browsers.
+Your job doesn't end with making sure your site runs great across Microsoft Edge and Android.
+Even though **Device Mode** can simulate a range of other devices such as smart phones, we encourage you to check out solutions for emulation provided by other browsers.

 ### Summary

-*   When you do not have a particular device, or want to do a spot check on something, the best option is to emulate the device right inside your browser.
+*   When you don't have a particular device, or want to do a spot check on something, the best option is to emulate the device right inside your browser.
 *   Device emulators and simulators enable you to mimic your development site on a range of devices, from your workstation.
 *   Cloud-based emulators enable you to automate unit tests for your site across different platforms.